A Glimpse of Her Life

 To her children, Izayah and Ava, we know she would like you to remember, “A Mother holds her children’s hands for a while, but their hearts, forever.”
 You have an Angel who will always be there.

-To send flowers to Enjoli's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Enjoli Lorei McKinzie, please visit our floral store.